Fermat-ORG/fermat-framework/README.md

 Fermat is a platform for experimentation on what needs to be done to get crypto currencies mass adopted.

-Technically Fermat is an open-source P2P system that handles a stack of multiple platforms and runs on multiple OS including Android, Linux, iOS, OSX and Windows.
+Technically Fermat is an open-source P2P system with a plug-ins architecture that handles a stack of platforms and runs on multiple OS including Android, Linux, iOS, OSX and Windows.

 What makes Fermat different from other wallet platforms or services?